Year: 2025

 Location: Copenhagen

-The work was acquired by the New Carlsberg Foundation.
+The work is acquired by the New Carlsberg Foundation.